gnuarmeclipse/gnuarmeclipse.github.io-source/home.md

 ### Enjoy!

-If you successfully installed and used this project, we’d be honoured to receive your **Thumbs up**, and eventually a short review in the main [SourceForge Project page](http://sourceforge.net/projects/gnuarmeclipse).
+If you successfully installed and used this project, we’d be honoured to receive your **[GitHub Stars](https://github.com/gnuarmeclipse/gnuarmeclipse/stargazers)**, and eventually a short review in the main [SourceForge Project page](http://sourceforge.net/projects/gnuarmeclipse).